-Patients with atrial fibrillation have five times the risk of stroke than those without the arrhythmia.
-In addition, atrial fibrillation patients who have suffered a stroke have two times the risk of being bedridden than patients who suffered a stroke without the disorder.
+Patients with atrial fibrillation prognosis have five times the risk of stroke than those without the arrhythmia.
+In addition, A-fib patients who have suffered a stroke have two times the risk of being bedridden than patients who suffered a stroke without the disorder.

 What are the symptoms of a-fib?

 Atrial fibrillation affects more than 2 million people in America each year.
 Be aware of symptoms, which include: